Yamini2001/LeetCode-Solutions/README.md

   ## Ones And Zeroes
   Return the size of the largest subset of strs such that there are at most m 0's and n 1's in the subset.

+  ## Minimum Number of Operations to Make All Array Elements Equal to 1
+  Return the minimum number of operations to make all elements of nums equal to 1.
+If it is impossible, return -1.